Warning: Reverend Norm is going off preaching about money again!

 Spending & Budgeting

-In this specific case, and honestly in almost all cases (even business & government!), it starts with the spending.
+In this specific case, and honestly in almost all cases, it starts with the spending (even business & government).
 Too much spending turns into too little savings.
 And too little savings means you have too little invested in your future.
 To address the spending, I will say that everyone should have a budget.
-Well, a budget in the sense that you know where your money is going.
+At least a budget in the sense that you know where your money is going.
 We don't budget every expense (by putting a cap on every spending category, etc.), we just keep track of them so we know where we can cut if we need to.
-If some category starts creeping up, you address it in one way or another.
+If some category starts creeping up, we address it in one way or another.
 Eating out is an obvious one for us - one meal out costs the same as about 3-4 meals at home, and since most people eat 3 times a day that's 21 opportunities every week (1095 every year!) to save a buck, or waste a lot of bucks.
 Track your spending in enough detail that you know if it is going toward eating out, groceries, cable TV, clothing, utilities, different loans, etc. At this point you will know where all the money is going, and I can guarantee there will be some big expenses that are truly optional.

 Everyone needs an emergency fund to take care of things like a job loss or unexpected medical expenses.
 These things are not in your control (much).
 When they happen, you have to react to them and a healthy emergency fund of 3-6 months of expenses* keeps you from financial ruin in the short term.
 It certainly keeps you from having to immediately start hitting up those credit cards and getting 401K loans.